|Workable Solutions||Step-by-step Troubleshooting|

 - Consist of GPT disk:

 1).
-Primary Partition Table - for system to load partition information and access to existing partition data;
+Primary Partition Table - for the system to load partition information and access to existing partition data;

 2).
 Normal Partition - the physical location for saving data and files;